numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 Implications on the performance criterion:

+* the quality indicator value of an archive that contains the nadir point as non-dominated point is :math:`0`.

-* the quality indicator is bounded from below by :math:`-1`.
+* the quality indicator value is bounded from below by :math:`-1`.

 * Because the quality of the archive is used as performance criterion, no population size has to be prescribed to the algorithm.
 In particular, steady-state and generational algorithms can be